FOSE1025/S1_2021/sgta/week08/FOSE1025_week08_sgta.md

 ## Participation task

 Download and submit the script `import_jan_data.mlx` to the week 8 SGTA 1 participation task submission box.
+Once you have done it, show your submission to your tutor so that your participation can be recorded.

 Your participation will count as satisfactory if the script can do activity 1 and part of activity 2.